Lemon Dill Chicken

 1 teaspoon dill weed

 1 teaspoon dried basil leaves

-8 (2 to 3 ounces each) boneless, skinless chicken breasts
+8 (2-3 ounces each) boneless, skinless chicken breasts

 1 cup apple juice, in all

 ½ cup fresh lemon juice, in all